 This will allow you to proceed without delay with your application and arrangements to join KdG on time.

 Check examples of certificates that we typically accept.
 This list is not a guarantee nor exhaustive in any way.
-It is merely provided to help you gauge if the level of your diploma is acceptable or not.
+It is merely provided to help you check if the level of your diploma is acceptable or not.
 Diplomas not listed will be assessed individually.

 Do you hold a Belgian diploma (BSO, TSO or ASO)?
 Note that these diplomas are not considered as sufficient proof of English proficiency.
 You will need to provide additional certification of your level of English.

-- English-language certificate holder
+English-language test certificate

 Achieved the required scores in one of the language tests listed below within the last two years: